A resource for real estate investors and tenants of investment properties

 Ø Property Management Trust Account

-Ø Tenant statements including late fees when delinquent
+Ø Tenant statements including late fees

-Ø Owner Disbursements by the 16th of each calendar month
+Ø Owner Disbursements by the 16th

 Ø Direct Deposit available